DSV to acquire two US-based logistics firms to boost semiconductor service offerings

 "As a result of these acquisitions, we will be gaining 130 new colleagues, additional transport assets and over 1 million sq. ft. of logistics centers.
 This will strengthen our US operations and provide the potential to develop our contract logistics business further in these regions," says Michael Marlow, President, DSV Solutions US.

 Niels Larsen adds:

-"DSV will approach this integration with integrity, transparency and respect for both organisations and the people in them.
+"DSV will approach this integration with integrity, transparency and respect for both organizations and the people in them.
 We are now looking forward to embarking on this new chapter, welcoming our new colleagues to DSV and working together towards future growth for our customers and DSV."